Jay2006sawant/Talent-matchmaker-lite/README.md

 - All data is stored locally in JSON files for easy testing and review
 - The app is fully functional and ready for demo or deployment
-- Built with ❤️ to help you get selected for your dream internship!